leadouchet/ProjetC-/README.md

 toroidal grid_ of W_*H_ size in wich each coordinate represents a box that host a cell.
 No metabolites are added into the environment.
 There are as much Ga phenotype cells as Gb and these are placed randomly into the environment.

 * **Environment(float A_init)** : Environment constructor based on the
 level of glucose placed into the environment.
-The environment is created with the default constructor but the initial level of glucose (A_init) contained in each box is chosen by the user. */
+The environment is created with the default constructor but the initial level of glucose (A_init) contained in each box is chosen by the user.

 * **~Environment()** : Destructor of environment : apply the box destructor for each box contained into the grid_.

 * **Best_fit()** : Find the neigboor with the best fitness around a box and return its coordinates into a vector.

+* **toroidal(vector<int> coord)** : This function ensure the toroidal behaviour of the environment.
+For a given coordinate, it return its coordinate into the environment so that it will never leave the space delimited.

+* **diffuse_metabolites()** : Run though the environment to make the metabolites diffuse into each box.

+* **diffuse_box(int x, int y)** : This function makes the metabolites diffuse into one box of the environment considering its neighboors.
+The new metabolites level of the box is updated.

+* **Cellular_killer()** : Run though the grid and for each box determine if the containig cell will die considering its probability of death.

+* **Cycle()** : Gather all the function describing the environment behaviour during one cycle  :
+  - The metabolites diffuse into the environment
+  - Make cell randomly die
+  - Make the surviving cells compete to divide into the empty space
+  - Each cells metabolizes the metabolites into its box

+* **refresh_Environment()** : Reset every box of the environment at the initial glucose concentration (A_init).

+* **pick_char (vector<char>* tab)** : This function pick randomly and return a caractere contained into a vector given as argument.

+* **pick_coord (vector< vector<int> >*  tab)** : This function pick randomly and return a vector of coordinates contained into a vector given as argument.

 * **Run(float time, float T)** : This function run the cellular proliferation for a time (given as argument).
 Every T time the middle is refresh.
 The cycle function is called for every step dt.
 This function create a csv file containing the Ga and Gb number at each cycle.

-#test

-###test1
-  P_mut = 0
-  T : de 1 en 1
-  A : de 0.1 en 0.1

-###test2
-  P_mut = 0.0005
-  T : de 1 en 1
-  A : de 0.1 en 0.1

-###test3
-  P_mut = 0.001
-  T : de 1 en 1
-  A : de 0.1 en 0.1

-###test4
-  P_mut = 0.0001
-  T : de 1 en 1
-  A : de 0.1 en 0.1

-###test5
-  P_mut = 0.01
-  T : de 1 en 1
-  A : de 0.1 en 0.1